Is the Traditional Security Monitoring and Network Monitoring Approach Still Sufficient?

 Most large enterprise organizations receive millions of events per day from their network and security infrastructure.
 The MITRE ATT&CK® framework identifies 38 data sources essential for tracking the many attack vectors, including process, file, command, and network traffic.

 This creates millions of events per day for any large organization.
 In addition, these events must be cross-correlated and analyzed.
 Security Information and Event Management (SIEM) systems have been deployed to reduce this onslaught of events, but these events also need to be further analyzed and reduced by security analysts to identify the select few incidents that need to be investigated.
 Few of these incidents are ultimately resolved and remediated because none of the events really provide a complete picture of the situation.

 In addition to data overload, security operations are also overwhelmed by the number of tools they utilize in their security infrastructure.
 Palo Alto Networks reported that medium sized businesses use on average 50-60 security tools, and large organizations use as many as 130 security tools on average.

 There are too many logs, events, alarms and even tools used to reliable correlate and assess the data.
 But, today’s data requires to correlate multiple data sources to build a complete picture quickly assess, triage, and mitigate threats.

-The Network and Security Monitoring Infrastructure is Incomplete
+Download the Network and Security Monitoring Infrastructure Infographic

 Many organizations limit their monitoring only to high-aggregation points, especially network ingress and egress (North-South interfaces).
 However, these high-aggregation points only account for 15% of the total enterprise traffic which is especially dangerous with the increasing internal threats.